 Every kid is different, but your child's schedule may look something like this:

 It's common for a 33-month-old to have developed a fear of the dark.
-Experts advise listening to your child express his fear with empathy and then helping him feel safer.
-If that means an extra night-light or telling him his stuffed T. rex will protect him, so be it.
+Experts advise listening to your child express their fear with empathy and then helping them feel safer.
+If that means an extra night light or telling them their stuffed T. rex will protect them, so be it.

 Your 33-month-old's appetite may go through ups and downs.
-Some days she's a little vacuum and others, she barely touches her meals.
-That's okay, as long as the doctor says her growth, weight gain and development are on track.
-Think of her overall nutrition over the course of a week, not just by the day.
+Some days they’re a little vacuum and others, they barely touch their meals.
+That's okay, as long as the doctor says your toddler’s growth, weight gain and development are on track.
+Think of their overall nutrition over the course of a week, not just by the day.

 Two-year-olds should continue to eat three meals per day, plus two snacks.
-Offer him a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
+Offer your child a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
 Portion size isn't big at this age: Expect your kid to eat only ¼ to ½ as much as an adult.

 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
-Try to offer low-fat dairy products, such as yogurt and cheese too.
+Try to offer low-fat dairy products too, such as yogurt and cheese.
 Doctors recommend kids ages 1 to 3 get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 2-year-old: